zhiyanggg/CZ4041-Assignment/README.md

 the numbered-comments codes are.

 ```
-Run section 1, whereby the comment is:
+Find section 1, whereby the comment is:
 # 1) Define the set of parameters you want to tune (here we use only 'obj_par')
 ```